Make your garden last longer with dahlias

 A simple recipe for an eight-month border

 This is a simple border plan which can be in flower from February to October, depending your climate.
 There are bulbs in the border at the beginning of the year, with bergenias in the front.
 Then irises and peonies take over, followed by dahlias.
-This orange dahlia is City of Alkaar.
+The orange dahlia is City of Alkaar.

 Easy ways to deal with dahlia problems